Balancing Efficiency and Equity in Classroom Assignment under Endogenous Peer Effects: Model setup

 \subsubsection{Stage 0: Latent feature encoder}

 We encode our raw data $X$ to a lower dimensional embedding $\sigma(X)$ with a fully connected hidden layer that contains ten nodes, $\sigma(X)$ is an $(N \times 10)$ matrix.
-This allows students to form friendship preferences based on latent representations of $X$ (i.e. $\sigma(X)$).
 Stage 0 serves as a feature extraction step for Stages 1-4 and is estimated as part of PeerNN.